-Promoting this diversity further is a main goal of the Lufthansa Group's personnel strategy.
+Promoting this diversity further is a goal of the Lufthansa Group's personnel strategy.
 All employees should be able to contribute their own talents in a prejudice-free work environment, free from disadvantages, where personal boundaries are respected.
+Employment and career opportunities within the Lufthansa Group are open to everyone.

 Women in Leadership Positions Over 25 Percent

 To promote women, the Lufthansa Group has implemented numerous measures in its staffing processes.
-For example, every shortlist for management positions must include a fixed proportion of women.
-Final appointments, of course, still follow a clear best-selection process.
-Additionally, there is a wide portfolio of individual development measures for female talents, such as special programs for emerging leaders and networks for mutual exchange of experiences.
+For example, every shortlist for management positions must include at least one woman and one man.
+Final appointments follow a clear best-selection process.
+Additionally, there is a wide portfolio of individual development measures for female talents, such as special programs for emerging leaders of all genders and networks for mutual exchange of experiences.
 In leadership training at the Lufthansa Group, topics such as unconscious thought patterns and biases (e.g., in the recruiting process) and inclusive leadership techniques are regularly addressed.

 25 %